 - 16 to 19 year olds – pupil numbers from 2019 to 2020 academic year allocations

 These limits have been set to ensure that few schools will be likely to exceed them, and we do not expect there to be many schools who need to spend up to these limits.

 There may be some exceptional instances where individual schools will face additional costs that are higher than these limits.
 In these circumstances, schools will be able to make a case for increasing the limit when they submit a claim for additional funding.

 Expectations of schools

-Schools will continue to receive their budgets for the coming year as usual, regardless of any periods of partial or complete closure, and this will ensure they are able to continue to pay for staff and meet their other regular financial commitments, while delivering the provision required during this unprecedented period.
+Schools will continue to receive their budgets as usual, regardless of any periods of partial or complete closure, and this will ensure they are able to continue to pay for staff and meet their other regular financial commitments, while delivering the provision required during this unprecedented period.

 Costs that are part of schools’ expected expenditure for the year but that will not provide a benefit to the school or its pupils are not covered by the funding set out in this guidance.
 This funding is focused on additional costs that schools face, over and above their expected expenditure, in delivering appropriate support for their pupils through the period of partial closure.